Spectral representation of lattice gluon and ghost propagators at zero temperature: The Landau gauge spectral functions from lattice data

 Details on the sampling, gauge fixing and definitions can be found in~\cite{Dudal:2018cli,PhysRevD.94.014502}.

 The lattice gluon propagator was computed with a large ensemble of 550 gauge configurations and its noise level is of the order $\epsilon \sim 0.5\%$ for the all $\Nres = 219$ momentum values.
 On the other hand, the ghost propagator was computed using a much smaller ensemble that included only 100 gauge configurations.
 However, the use of several sources considerably improves the quality of the ghost lattice data and the corresponding noise level is $\epsilon \sim 1\%$ or less for all the $\Nres = 219$ momentum values.
+In order to estimate the variance in the reconstructions we rely on the bootstrap method, where each bootstrap sample was inverted individually, giving an ensemble of spectral density functions which was then used to calculate the mean spectral density and its variance.
+In total 5500 bootstrap samples were considered for the gluons, and 700 for the ghosts.
+However, the reconstruction and spectral function of a bootstrap sample were only included in calculating the mean and standard deviation if the Morozov criterion was met to a precision of at least $10^{-10}$ during the inversion.
+This was true for about 25\% of the samples.

 From the results of the toy models for the noise levels and number of data points used in the inversion, see Figures~\ref{fig:bw_R2_rho_ip} and \ref{fig:bessel_R2_rho_ip}, one can expect an $R^2 \approx 0.9$ for the gluon inversion and an $R^2 \approx 0.8$ for the ghost inversion.
 Moreover, one also expects a good determination of the location and height of the absolute maximum of the gluon and ghost spectral functions.
 We call the readers attention to the fact that our analysis does not take into account possible systematics, nor do we account for correlations between the different momenta.
 From the technical point of view, this last remark means that we only consider variances, not covariances.
 This refinement, amongst other things, will be discussed in future work.